dplassgit/d2lang/docs/language.md

    }
 ```

 What about typedefs for type safety?
+Records?

 ## `for` loop explorations